laverdet/isolated-vm/README.md

 `node` with the `--untrusted-code-mitigations` flag.
 This feature comes with a slight performance cost and must be enabled per-process, therefore nodejs disables it by default.

+Unlike nodejs, `isolated-vm` intentionally does not include a runtime with the v8 engine to avoid the security implications.
+For instance, untrusted code run with `isolated-vm` won't be able to perform network requests or any other potentially dangerous interactions with the outside world.
-v8 is a relatively robust runtime, but there are always new and exciting ways to crash, hang, exploit, or otherwise disrupt a process with plain old JavaScript.
+Nevertheless, there are always new and exciting ways to crash, hang, exploit, or otherwise disrupt a v8 engine process with plain old JavaScript.
 Your application must be resilient to these kinds of issues and attacks.
 It's a good idea to keep instances of `isolated-vm` in a different nodejs process than other critical infrastructure.

 If [advanced persistent threats](https://en.wikipedia.org/wiki/Advanced_persistent_threat) are within your threat model it's a very good idea to architect your application using a foundation